How To Form A C Corp In California

 Establish A Corporate Records Book

 It’s essential that corporations have a corporate records book.
-This book should contain all of the paperwork critical to the business’ operations, such as a copy of the Articles of Incorporation, the minutes of all director and shareholder meetings, and stock certificates.
+This book should contain all of the paperwork critical to the business’s operations, such as a copy of the Articles of Incorporation, the minutes of all director and shareholder meetings, and stock certificates.
 The corporate records book should be kept in a secure location at the corporation’s principal office.

 After filing as a C Corp in California, it’s easy for new business owners to drown in paperwork.
 Having a designated corporate records book can help ensure that critical documents all remain in one distinct location so that they can be accessed easily at any time.